ashutoshmjain/gita/src/mathuraLanding.md

 As early scribes discovered the written word; `Mathura` had witnessed the wisdom flow from one generation to next - through distortion free recital (of `mantras`).
 The method was falling short on handling growing body of information.
 In all probability, the transcription techniques were developed to safeguard the neolithic know-how [^neo] - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few. `Mahabharta` was the first fully scribed historical narrative that captured public imagination.
 It was primary catalyst in mass-adoption of written word.
 It was unveiled here at `Mathura` - in a series of eighteen `Parvas` (events) each marking release of a book.

 The legend says the epic was too big to scribe for humans!
-Thus, the first writer poet - `Krishna Dwaipayana` invoked `Ganesa` - the elephant god.
+Thus, the first writer poet - `Krishna Dwaipayana` sought `Ganesa` - the elephant god.
 As in cover photo, `Ganesa` has an elephant head.
 In Hindu mythology, he is the embodiment of supreme intelligence [^agi].
 Like Egyptian god Thoth, `Ganesa` is considered the god of wisdom, knowledge, magic, art, and science.
 Incidentally, both of them are depicted to have non-human heads !

 <div style="padding-left:40px;font-size:0.9em;">

 An elephant head on a human torso was a right-sizing intervention.
 Larger mammals such as elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
 Bringing similar neural capacity to humans was not natural evolution - it was a divine intervention.
-There is a mythical narrative to etch this idea in public discourse :
+There is a popular mythical narrative to etch this idea in public discourse :

 > It says -  `Ma Parvati` - wife and power of `Siva` - created a humanoid from her body scrub - `Ganesa`.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect his mother !
 >
 > When `Siva` came to see his wife, the humanoid wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer intelligence in him.
 Metaphorically, he planted an Elephant head on young `Ganesa`.
->
-> Exaggerations of a narrative aside, mother gave `Ganesa` a superior body (human) - father provisioned a bigger brain (elephant).

 </div>

-Superior intelligence, among other things, reflected in ability to write long text.
-No wonder both Thoth and `Ganesa` are known as deities of hieroglyphs - sacred carvings.
+Superior intelligence presented itself in the ability to write long text.
+Both Thoth and `Ganesa` are known as deities of hieroglyphs - sacred carvings.
 Like large language models their choice of words reflects universal information base.

 ---